Scheduled Cron Job Skipped Silently With No Error Logged

 • UTC everywhere in code and config; humans see local time only in dashboards.

-• Every job emits start and success heartbeats; alert on missed pulses.
+• Every job emits start and success heartbeats; alert on missed pulses with an external dead-man switch, not just an in-process metric.

 • Use concurrencyPolicy: Forbid (Kubernetes) or explicit advisory locks to make overlap behavior explicit.

-• Avoid scheduling at 02:00-03:00 local time; this overlaps every DST shift somewhere on earth.
+• Avoid scheduling at 02:00-03:00 local time; that window overlaps every DST shift somewhere on earth.

-• Keep a single source of truth for the cron catalog; review monthly.
+• Keep a single source of truth for the cron catalog and review it monthly.

 Tags: #Backend #Troubleshooting #cron